 As a brand:

-Our ad marketplace enables brands to find, connect, and work with Instagram influencers.
+Our DIY marketplace enables brands to find, connect, and work with Instagram influencers.
 If you’re a brand that wants to leverage Instagram influencers to grow your business, then all you need to do is to sign up on Ainfluencer’s website for free.

 Then, create your ad in our marketplace where thousands of qualified influencers can make offers on your company and products.
 When you’re done with your ad, you can explore and invite other influencers on our AI-powered search engine.